Your cookie preferences

 "And, while the provider doesn’t offer much in terms of other services or bundled packages, the ultrafast speeds offered by its full fibre network allow for unlimited streaming on multiple devices at once."

-Fibre broadband gains its speed advantage from the way it delivers data and the type of cable it uses to do so.
+Fibre broadband's speed advantage comes from the way it delivers data and the type of cable it uses to do so.

-Standard copper broadband uses the same wires as your landline telephone, but fibre-optic broadband cables, which are made of plastic and glass, use pulsing beams of light to transmit data instead.
+Standard copper broadband uses the same wires as your landline telephone, but fibre-optic broadband cables, which are made of plastic and glass, transmit data using pulsing beams of light instead.

 This is what makes it much faster and more reliable than copper cables.
 The more data that can pass through at any given time, the ‘faster’ the connection.
 And the less prone it is to outages or slowdowns, the more consistent that connection is.